gseasons/AnalysisMultiverse/README.md

     a.
 This requires the output directory to contain the reproducibility directory (including generation files) of the analysis to reproduce
     b.
 Similarly, the files multiverse/configuration/general_configuration.pkl and multiverse/configuration/multiverse_configuration.pkl should be the same as the analysis to be reproduced
   4. Note: It may take a long time from the workflow calling .run() to actual execution (connecting nodes/inputs/outputs) - important in multiverse, as the more nodes, subjects, and pipelines the longer this will take (important to ask if some way to request fewer resources while this happening, then step up to needed amount once starts running)
+  5. Recent update works by submitting multiple partial jobs (i.e. 25 jobs for 200 pipelines -> 25 nodes with 32 cpus, for 8 pipelines) instead of 1 massive job
+    a.
+Calculates runtime for each job by subdividing total given runtime (for 1 massive job) by the number of subjobs
+    b.
+If using split_half (still in development/untested), remains as 1 large job, as generations act as batches, and are dependent on each other

 # Node Naming Conventions/Multiverse Modification
 - To add more parameters to multiverse analysis, edit the default.json file in configuration